zeplin/zeplin-extension-documentation/package.md

 Changes to your module should come along with changes to the version as well.

-### moduleURL : `String`
+### main : `String`

-Relative or absolute path to the JavaScript document of the extension.
+Entry point of the extension, defaults to `src/index.js` when not provided.

 ### author : `Author`

-Author is an optional field, representing the person or the team working on the extension.
+Author is an optional property, representing the person or the team working on the extension.

 #### Author : <code>Object</code>